AlfrescoLabs/tester-technical-test-java-api/README.md

 # Setup
-The automated test project requires a running instance of ACS Repo and Search Services at the least.
+The automated test project requires a running instance of Alfresco Content Repository (ACS) and Search Services at the least.
-For more details about the related projects or their deployment see: [Search-Discovery] (https://git.alfresco.com/search_discovery) and (https://github.com/Alfresco/SearchServices).
+The test environment may be setup already.
+If not, the instructions are provided in the <Bring the Test Environment up> section below.

 # Prerequisites
 Java 11